NastasiaSaby/callable-functions/exercises/array-we-filter/problem/problem.md

-Write a program that sort only the even numbers from the arguments.
+Write a program that sorts only the even numbers from the arguments.
 You must write this program with the array_filter function.

 ----------------------------------------------------------------------